 This means presently you must be careful when choosing a natural dietary supplement.
 There’s a wide variance in supplement quality and in recent years the industry has been plagued by a few unscrupulous companies and many instances of marketing hype.

 The gold standard for high quality dietary supplements is placebo controlled, double blind clinical studies.
 Such studies are required by the FDA for pharmaceutical drugs but aren’t required for dietary supplements.
-Even the new cGMPs do not require studies for supplements.
+Even the current cGMPs do not require studies for supplements.

 If you can find a company whose studies have been published in peer-reviewed respected medical journals such as the New England Journal of Medicine, The American Journal of Clinical Nutrition, The American Journal of Cardiology, or The Journal of the American Medical Association, you’ve found a winner for sure.

 Only one dietary supplement company has a 20-year landmark study

 When investing in dietary supplements, first consider it an investment in your health.
 This way, you won't want to waste your money on poorly formulated or synthetic supplements containing artificial colors, sweeteners, binders, fillers, etc. that will not be readily absorbed into your bloodstream.

 Instead, you'll want a high quality dietary supplement with ingredient purity, potency, and guaranteed efficacy that your body's cells will happily absorb.

 To help me find a top-tier manufacturer, I devised a list of 30 questions concerning standards of excellence that led my husband and I to the company referenced in the Landmark Study below.
 It's the only one that we trust for natural nutritional and herbal supplementation.